openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

   // +kubebuilder:validation:Required
   IPAddrs []string `json:"ipAddrs"`

-  // nameservers is a list of IPv4 and/or IPv6 addresses used as DNS nameservers, for example,
+  // Nameservers is a list of IPv4 and/or IPv6 addresses used as DNS nameservers, for example,
   // 8.8.8.8. a nameserver is not provided by a fulfilled IPAddressClaim.
 If DHCP is not the
   // source of IP addresses for this network device, nameservers should include a valid nameserver.
   // +kubebuilder:validation:Format=ipv4